UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-When a resource comes from a non-UTK institution, its name is placed in <recordContentSource>.
+When a resource comes from a non-UTK institution, its name is typically placed in <recordContentSource>.
+An exception to this is Volunteer Voices, which only includes the contributing institution in mods:location/mods:physicalLocation.
+See location for more information.

 Justification
 ^^^^^^^^^^^^^